jenkinsci/job-dsl-plugin/docs/Home.md

 Welcome to the jenkins-job-dsl wiki!

-Highly recommended starting point is the tutorial, [[Tutorial - Using the Jenkins Job DSL]]
+Highly recommended starting point is [the tutorial](Tutorial---Using-the-Jenkins-Job-DSL.md).

-Once you know how to create a "seed" job from the tutorial, start looking at the [[Real World Examples]] for examples to steal from.  **For formal documentation, the [[Job DSL Commands]]** page has what is available directly in the DSL at this time, and there are also some [[User Power Moves]] you can try to make your life easier.
+Once you know how to create a "seed" job from the tutorial, start looking at the [real-world examples](Real-World-Examples.md) for examples to steal from.
+**For formal documentation**, [Job DSL Commands](Job-DSL-Commands.md) has what is available directly in the DSL at this time, and there are also some [user power moves](User-Power-Moves.md) you can try to make your life easier.

 After you get familiar with some of the commands, try them out at the [Job DSL Playground](http://job-dsl.herokuapp.com/).

-If you want to get fancy you'll want to read up on the _configure_ block which gives you direct access to the config.xml, read [[configure block|The Configure Block]].
-It's also possible (and easy) to [[define your own DSL commands|Extending the DSL from your Job Scripts]] using monkey patching.
+If you want to get fancy you'll want to read up on the _configure_ block which gives you direct access to the config.xml, read [configure block](The-Configure-Block.md).
+It's also possible (and easy) to [define your own DSL commands](Extending-the-DSL-from-your-Job-Scripts.md) using monkey patching.

-There is a great load of information on [the forum](https://groups.google.com/forum/#!forum/job-dsl-plugin), but some stuff is also making its way into a [[FAQ|Frequently Asked Questions]].
+There is lots of information in [the forum](https://groups.google.com/forum/#!forum/job-dsl-plugin), but some stuff is also making its way into a [FAQ](Frequently-Asked-Questions.md).

 Have a look at the [Jenkins Job DSL Gradle Example](https://github.com/sheehan/job-dsl-gradle-example) to see how to organize a SCM repository for Job DSL scripts.

-And finally, if you want to get more involved, [here's how...](https://github.com/jenkinsci/job-dsl-plugin/blob/master/CONTRIBUTING.md)
+And finally, if you want to get more involved, see the [contributing guide](../CONTRIBUTING.md)

 ## Release Notes
 * 1.30 (unreleased)